RequestNetwork/requestNetwork/packages/smart-contracts/README.md

 The deployer contract should be deployed at `0xE99Ab70a5FAE59551544FA326fA048f7B95A24B2` on live chains.

 Be sure to run `yarn build:sol` before deploying the deployer or a contract.

+The contracts implemented are listed in the array `create2ContractDeploymentList` in [Utils](./scripts-create2/utils.ts).

 #### Deploy the request deployer